 Cook and Chief Red Cloud: An Unlikely Friendship

-James H. Cook had first arrived in western Nebraska in the early 1870s, while working as a cattle drover, or cowboy, for a Texas outfit.
-The 17-year-old's chance meeting with a 53-year-old Red Cloud didn't happen until 1874, however.
+James H. Cook first arrived in western Nebraska in the early 1870s.
+He worked as a cattle driver, or cowboy, for a Texas outfit.
+The 17-year-old's chance meeting with a 53-year-old Red Cloud didn't happen until 1874.
 It was arranged by Baptiste "Little Bat" Garnier, a mutual friend.
-And as the story goes, fossils played a vital role in that meeting.
-O.C.
-Marsh, a Yale University paleontologist, sought at that time to collect fossils—the Lakota called them "stone bones"—from north of the Red Cloud Agency near present-day Fort Robinson State Park.
-According to James, who'd previously learned Indian sign as well as some of the Sioux's spoken language, he met and spoke with Red Cloud and other Lakota leaders on behalf of Marsh.
-In addition to exposing him to fossils, this chance encounter between James and Red Cloud developed into a friendship that lasted until the latter's death in 1909.
+As the story goes, fossils played a vital role in that meeting.

 It was during these visits, too, that the Lakota, Northern Cheyenne, and others gave gifts to James and his family, often in return for receiving beef and hides they later tanned and painted.
-Some of these gifts were made especially for the Cooks, including buckskin suits for James' sons Harold and John, gloves, and the painted hide showing the Custer battle scene (the Battle of Greasy Grass).
+Some of these gifts were made especially for the Cooks, including buckskin suits for James' sons Harold and John, gloves, and the painted hide showing the Battle of Greasy Grass, also known as Custer's Last Stand.
 Other items—Red Cloud's shirt, three generations of the Red Clouds' pipe bags (one each belonging to Red Cloud, his father, and his son), and one of Crazy Horse's whetstones—were very special to those who gave them to James.